cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

             }
 ```

-3. Next replace the `npm i -S express pug` of the `nodejs` `sh` step with the value of the `npmPackages` property - we also need to use triple double-quotes instead of triple single-quotes to [support the interpolation](https://jenkins.io/doc/book/pipeline/jenkinsfile/#string-interpolation) of our `props['npmPackages']` variable.
+3. Next replace the `npm i -S express pug` of the `nodejs` `sh` step with the value of the `npmPackages` property - we also need to use triple double-quotes instead of triple single-quotes to [support the interpolation](https://jenkins.io/doc/book/pipeline/jenkinsfile/#string-interpolation) of our `npmPackages` variable.
 The entire `nodejs` `container` block will be:

 ```
             container('nodejs') {